Ňagov

 Ňagov (Няґів; Nyágó) is a village and municipality in the Medzilaborce District in the Prešov Region of far north-eastern Slovakia.

 History

 In historical records, the village is first mentioned in 1557.
-Then, after some years, it was called a village and municipality of Slovakia.
+Before the establishment of independent Czechoslovakia in 1918, Ňagov was part of Zemplén County within the Kingdom of Hungary.
+From 1939 to 1944, it was part of the Slovak Republic.
+On 29 October 1944, the Red Army dislodged the Wehrmacht from Ňagov and it was once again part of Czechoslovakia.

 Geography

 The municipality lies at an altitude of 372 metres and covers an area of 9.646 km².
 It has a population of about 415 people.